OWASP/AppSecEurope2018/london/how-to-get-there.md

 ### Walking

-If your hotel is close by, it is also very safe to walk during the day to the QEII centre which is nicely located in the financial district of London.
+If your hotel is close by, it is also very safe to walk during the day to the QEII centre which is nicely located in the centre of London.

 </section>